 - fruit trees

 We encourage all interested participants to attend gardening workshops and events to increase their knowledge while waiting for the class to be offered each year.
-View our gardening opportunities!
+Check out our gardening classes & events!

-How long can I be a Master Gardener?
+How long may I be a Master Gardener?

 You may be a Master Gardener as long as you wish.
 A few have remained active since the first class was held in 1978.
 Others have remained active since their training.
 Many become members of Benton County Master Gardener Association.
 This association holds monthly meetings to become better acquainted with each other, to have fun, to gain additional knowledge, and to plan community and educational gardening activities.

 What is required each year to recertify and stay an active Master Gardener?